 Key informants also identified attitudinal barriers or a general lack of awareness of palliative care among non-specialist providers.
-For many physicians, the perceived dichotomy between curative treatment and comfort care likely affects physician willingness or ability to refer patients to palliative care programs.
-Interviewees cited primary care practice as an example of this barrier.
+For many physicians, the perceived dichotomy between curative treatment and palliative care likely affects physician willingness or ability to refer patients to palliative care programs.
 Many components of palliative care can be offered by a primary care physician, generalist, or disease specific-provider; however, many such providers either lack the training to discuss and provide palliative care services, or are not aware of services offered within their medical system to which they could refer patients.
 Additionally, some physicians may not recognize the distinction between palliative care and hospice care, and may be reluctant to approach either due to the perception that beginning palliative care would interfere with the opportunity to offer the patient curative treatment.
-Stakeholders interviewed shared that a common misconception that creates a major barrier for consults is the perception that palliative care referral means that a patient or practitioner has as one stakeholder summarized "given up hope".
+Stakeholders interviewed shared that a common misconception that creates a major barrier for consults is the perception that palliative care referral means that a patient or practitioner has "given up hope."